nowsprinting/test-helper/README.md

 #### CreateScene

-`CreateSceneAttribute` is an NUnit test attribute class to create new scene before running test.
+`CreateSceneAttribute` is an NUnit test attribute class to create a new scene before running the test.

 It has the following benefits: